json0388/ELEC-1005-Assignment2-Group14/README.md

 Version1.2.1

 -Change the "Workbar" to "Current Project"
+(Have a group meeting on May 12th

 Version 1.2

 -Completed the design of "Warahouse" page
 -Completed the design of "Workbar" page
+(Have a group meeting on May 5th

 Version 1.1

 -Completed the design of "Main Menu" page
 -Completed the logic functionality pf "Main Menu" page
 -Completed the design of "Discusion" page
+(Have A group meeting on May 3rd

 Version 1.0: